mrpotatoes/react-layout-manager/README.md

 1. Can layouts have layouts and can tiles have tiles?
 (A: Tiles yes, Layouts no)
 1. Are the tiles their own app ala a Microfrontend Framework?
 (A: No)

 These are the questions I want to solve in this blog post.
 I even created a package to handle this work but it wouldn't be production ready as this is just a thought experiment on my part and something that I wanted to play with.
 Something that I feel would be a really good pattern for others to use.
-That package would be called `@mrpotatoes/react-layout-manager` and is essentially 2 things.
+That package would be called `@mrpotatoes/react-layout-manager`.

+## What I'm hoping to achieve
+I want a way to handle configurable layouts where I put less work into the
+1. To allow you to build a suite of layouts (structure) and tiles (components that show up within the layouts)
+1. To allow you to autowire your layouts and tiles
+1. To allow you to write configuration for your SaaS websites w/o having to hand write your layouts for each SaaS client.

 ### 1. A tile (component) & layout registry
 A simple object that holds the React Components for later use and allows for easy retrieval.
 Works with the new React Context and provides hooks to pull components when required.
 It also allows for conditions to store different components with the same key and some other cute features that I found in `react-registry` that I am forking for this project.